 Arfon, BSc (Hons) Chemistry student (pictured right)

-As a geologist, getting into the field to do the work is why do you do geology!
-Plus, any experience you can lean on when it comes to interviews is going to be beneficial, so I jumped at the chance to get involved in a geoscience research project on the effect of climate change on land slides in Wales.
-It was invaluable in helping me think and approach things in a better way.
+Every geologist loves to get their hands dirty, so I jumped at the chance to get involved in a geoscience research project on the effect of climate change on land slides in Wales.
+It was invaluable in helping me think about and approach things in a better way.
 I got experience of using drones to take 3D imagery of landslides, and benefited greatly from the researchers’ guidance and high standards.
 Having this experience definitely gave me a competitive edge when it came to job interviews.
-My employer does similar work and really valued my experience in this area.
+My current employer does similar work and really valued my practical experience in this area.

 Harry, MSc Advanced Applied Field Geoscience graduate